 Downtown San Diego itself is not thought of as a destination by the locals, although Gaslamp Historic District may be charming enough.

-Old Town San Diego is a nice attraction – with the added bonus of being free – but only one of its dozen small museum exhibits was open on the day of our visit.
+Old Town San Diego is a nice attraction – with the added bonus of being free – although its small museum exhibits have limited opening hours.
 There are plenty of attractive artisanal shops and occasional entertainment to compensate for that.
-Also, a weekend street market closes a couple of streets nearby (not too big or fancy).
+Also, a weekend street market closes a couple of streets nearby (neither too big nor fancy).

-At the northern edge of San Diego boundaries, Torrey Pines State Preserve ♥♥ is a fantastic nature area, with great views, nice hikes, very pleasant overall.
-Miles of beaches lie below – many with little amenities beyond designated parking.
+At the northern edge of San Diego boundaries, Torrey Pines State Preserve ♥♥ is a fantastic nature area, with great views, and nice hikes.
+Miles of beaches lie below – the majority with no amenities beyond designated parking.

 West Coast is obviously more about catching sunsets, with many popular points, such as Ellen Browning Scripps Memorial Pier in La Jolla.
 But early risers can also catch amazing sunrises: drive up to Mount Soledad ♥ to the Veterans Memorial at its highest point for a great view of the rising sun.

-One of the key points of interest in the city, Balboa Park, which is home to several potentially interesting museums as well as the San Diego Zoo, did not feature on our itineraries in town, but would be on most others’.
-We did go to SeaWorld ♥, another renowned attraction, but it was too long ago to include any details here with any pretense of being contemporary.
+One of the key points of interest in the city, Balboa Park, which is home to several potentially interesting museums as well as the San Diego Zoo, should feature on most itineraries in town.
+SeaWorld ♥ is another renowned attraction, one of the largest of its kind.